Decision making and governance

-Beneath this sits our Resident Services Group, which focuses on issues relating to housing management and maintenance.
-In particular, this group is involved in key performance indicators and data monitoring, policy and service improvement scrutiny, co-ordination and investigations, and escalation, devolution and referrals.
+We also have a our Resident Services Group, which focuses on issues relating to housing management and maintenance.
+This group is involved in key performance indicators and data monitoring, policy and service improvement scrutiny, co-ordination and investigations, and escalation, devolution and referrals.

-We also have Neighbourhood Committees covering each of the areas we work in.
+We also have Neighbourhood Committees covering each of the eight areas we work in across London and the South East.
 These committees are for local residents who would like to take on greater responsibility in shaping and improving our services.

 They also approve funding from L&Q Foundation for around 40 local community projects a year.

 Resident inspectors are trained to inspect and review our core services.

 Some 400 residents volunteer as ‘neighbourhood champions’, which involves them working closely with our people at a local level to improve the areas they live in.

 We have mystery shoppers too, and our Lesbian, Gay, Bisexual and Trans Resident Forum and adhoc focus groups also give residents the chance to help shape what we do.